 S: Can you tell us the new changes that have sprouted during the lockdown?
 Are there any new trends?

-VS: It’s going to take another two years for the economy to revive, but the important thing is, the economy will boost once again.
+VS: It’s going to take another two years for to revive the economic slowdown, but the important thing is, the economy will boost once again.
 We have the resources to revive the economy.
 And yes, the trend will change to more need-based purchases.
 People are going to stick to essentials for everyday life rather than spending on other luxuries.
 Speaking of trends, a lot of multinational companies are now preferring India to China to set up their production units.
 That’s again a positive trend for India’s economy.

 S: Let’s talk about investments, mutual funds.
 How will mutual fund investment be once the pandemic recedes?